History Rhyming

 The Nazis were, of course, responsible for for a whole litany of crimes, but one of the sub-plots of their 12 years in power is that they took even their own country back to a much more conservative state.
 From the arts to women’s and queer rights, Germany was thrown back to a reactionary conservatism that erased all inclusion and tolerance that had been built up over decades.3

-Somehow, the church survived WWII and now serves as a reminder of what we lost: An alternative branch of the past, tantalizing with possibility for different, more diverse society.
+Somehow, my neighborhood church survived WWII and now serves as a reminder of what we lost: An alternative branch of the past, tantalizing with possibility for different, more diverse society.
 It’s also a reminder of what we once again stand to lose if someone with a regressive agenda takes power, dead-set on reversing progress and return to the before times.

 I’ve written a lot about this sentiment, about the dead branches of the past, always questioning if they provide any hopefulness for the future—or just dread and paranoia.